 Bernina Express Train: Lugano to St. Moritz

 The next morning, we packed up our bags again and returned to the train station.
 But not to take the train.
 Instead, we took the bus!
 We took the Bernina Bus from Lugano to the Italian city of Tirano.
 The bright red bus turned into the parking lot and I immediately got excited.
 The big windows gave us perfect views of the Lake of Lugano and Lake Como.
 It was absolutely spectacular.
+See my web story about our ride on the Bernina Express.

 In little over 2 hours, we arrived at Tirano and used our hour in Italy to use our free European Union roaming on our phones to post some pictures on Instagram and we stocked up on some cheaper snacks for the next leg of our Swiss railway journey.